 If this is the case, the first thing to try is repositioning your radio.
 Move it near a window or away from a thick concrete wall.
 Your radio’s LCD display might have a signal strength indicator that will help you find the best location.

 Obviously this solution isn’t ideal if you want to listen to the radio in a particular room.
 You should also try varying the aerial length, angle and direction.
-Once you have moved the radio and adjusted the aerial, try retuning the radio to see if it picks up more stations and has a better reception.
+DAB radio aerials usually work best when positioned vertically unlike FM aerials, which work better horizontally.
+Once you have moved the radio and adjusted the aerial, try retuning the radio to see if it picks up more stations and has better reception.